-Two main types of forestry resources are used for demonstrations of second generation biofuel production:
+Two main types of forestry resources are used for demonstrations of advanced biofuel production:

 a) Residues from harvest operations that are left in the forest after stem wood removal, such as branches, foliage, roots, etc.